Your contact file is a hugely important part of any organizational operation.

 Longitude/Latitude: if you wish, and have the relevant data available to you, you may use this, rather than having us Geocode the addresses for you.
 Geocoding is usually completed within 12 hours, but can take a day or so.
 As such, if you have the information available this can save you a little time getting started.

-Volunteer: Some of your team are also Voters, marking them appropriately may have advantages later on.
+Volunteer: Some of your team are also Contacts, marking them appropriately may have advantages later on.
 For more information visit our dedicated article on Campaign Organization.

-Deceased: it can be worth updating your Voter File under this heading, so as to ensure that needless, or intrusive, communications are not sent.
+Deceased: it can be worth updating your Contact File under this heading, so as to ensure that needless, or intrusive, communications are not sent.

-Party: this field is for tracking what party a voter is aligned to.
-It appears prominently within the app for your canvassers attention.
+Party: this field is for tracking what party a contact is aligned to.
+It appears prominently within the app for your organizers attention.

 New Election: Selecting this will allow you to create a column so as you can keep records of people’s voting history - if people have voted in the past, they’re more likely to vote in the future!
 It is recommend to title the election with the year and election type.